 - Unable to form a D&I team, but need leaders to be more effective and engaged around this topic

-We're here to confidently say that getting started in D&I or enhancing your D&I practices doesn't need to be overly complicated.
+We're here to confidently say that getting started in diversity and inclusion or enhancing these practices doesn't need to be overly complicated.
 You can begin implementing diverse and inclusive awareness practices by the time you finish this ebook.